 Check the amount of money you have in the annuity.
-For the tax year 2010, you can't put in more than $5,000 per year if you're under 50, unless it's a transfer or rollover from a qualified account.
-This means the account was already money in a government-approved pension plan or IRA.
+For the 2019 tax year, you can't put in more than $19,000 if you're under 50 ($18,500 for 2018), unless it's a transfer or rollover from a qualified account.
+A qualified account means that the money was already in a government-approved pension plan or IRA.

 Consider taxation and penalties.
-While you might not be able to remove the entire amount you have in your annuity, you can remove just enough for an IRA.
-But you'll receive taxes on the growth and a 10 percent penalty if you're under 59 1/2.
+While you might not be able to remove the entire amount you have in your annuity, you may be able to remove just enough for an IRA.
+But you'll incur taxes on the growth and a 10 percent penalty if you're under 59 1/2.

 Ask your annuity company for a withdrawal form.
 You'll take what's called "constructive receipt" of the funds, regardless of where the company sends the check.
 This means that when you pay next year's taxes, you'll pay tax and penalty on the growth if you're under 59 1/2.